Orthetrum boumiera

 The common name for this species is brownwater skimmer.

 Orthetrum boumiera is a medium-sized, yellow dragonfly with black markings.
 Adult males develop an extensive blue pruinescence, while females will become slightly pruinescent.

 Etymology

+The genus name Orthetrum is derived from the Greek ὀρθός (orthos, "straight") and ἦτρον (ētron, "abdomen"), referring to the parallel-sided abdomen of the genus.

-The species name boumiera is a toponym derived from the Aboriginal name, Bummiera, for Brown Lake on North Stradbroke Island, in Queensland, Australia.
-University of Queensland students first collected specimens of this species in the Bummiera area on North Stradbroke Island.
+The species name boumiera is a toponym derived from the Aboriginal name "Bummiera" for Brown Lake on North Stradbroke Island, Queensland, Australia.
+University of Queensland students first collected specimens of the species in the Bummiera area on North Stradbroke Island.